survivejs/webpack-book/manuscript/developing/02_development_server.md

 {pagebreak}

-## Making It Faster to Develop Configuration
+## Making it faster to develop configuration

-WDS will handle restarting the server when you change a bundled file, but what about when you edit the webpack config?
-Restarting the development server each time you make a change tends to get boring after a while.
+WDS will handle restarting the server when you change a bundled file, but it's oblivious to changes made to webpack configuration and you have to restart the WDS when configuration is changed.
 The process can be automated as [discussed in GitHub](https://github.com/webpack/webpack-dev-server/issues/440#issuecomment-205757892) by using [nodemon](https://www.npmjs.com/package/nodemon) monitoring tool.

-To get it to work, you have to install it first through `npm add nodemon --save-dev`.
-After that, you can make it watch webpack config and restart WDS on change.
+To get it to work, you have to install it first through `npm add nodemon -D`.
 Here's the script if you want to give it a go:

 **package.json**